 Q13.
 Provide clear explanations and examples to distinguish between:

-In (a) and (b) compare and find which among the two quantity is greater.
+In (a) and (b), compare and find which of the two quantities is greater.

-( b ) Taking the above example, let us assume that the football takes t seconds to cover the total distance.
+( b ) Taking the above example, let us assume that football takes t seconds to cover the total distance.
 Then,

 = 0 / t = 0.